New migrant caravan sets out from Honduras for US | New Country 923

-SAN PEDRO SULA, Honduras (AP) — Another caravan of Central American migrants set out from Honduras on Monday seeking to reach the U.S. border, following the same route used by thousands last year in at least three caravans.
+SAN PEDRO SULA, Honduras (AP) — Another caravan of Central American migrants has set out from Honduras seeking to reach the U.S. border, following the same route used by thousands last year in at least three caravans.

 About 300 people, mainly women and children, clambered aboard 30 small buses, intent on reaching the Guatemalan border.